top of page

 It's perfect after all

-since -- each with different visions and intents creating varied land improvements, all overlays on original pre-historic use as sacred healing ground -- have made for the grand crazy-quilt rustic springs operation we have today.
+each with different visions and intents, creating varied land improvements, all overlays on the original, pre-historic use as sacred healing ground -- have made for the grand crazy-quilt rustic springs operation (and, currently, non-operation) we have today.

-Disregarding the unfortunate and misguided notions any new 'ownership' might harbor to re-purpose or privatize place, no matter what man attempts to do to the realm it remains perfect in its imperfection...an exquisite jewel of sacred ground and healing waters that have drawn people for centuries, formerly for free, now for coin of realm, to heal, rejuvenate, and, not infrequently, connect with kindred spirits amid glad tidings of nature in the optimally relaxed way that mindfully losing one's clothes can so magically foster.
+Disregarding the unfortunate and misguided notions any new 'ownership' might harbor to completely re-purpose and privatize the place, no matter what man attempts to do to the realm it remains perfect in its imperfection...an exquisite jewel of sacred ground and healing waters that has drawn people for centuries to heal, rejuvenate, and, not infrequently, connect with kindred spirits amid the glad tidings of nature.

-Even when place loses its way and jumps down a rabbit hole of grossly inappropriate ventures like now, on crucial level the mystic realm's supernatural powers ALWAYS transcend any human-use intent.
+Even when place loses its way and jumps down a rabbit hole of grossly inappropriate ventures like now, many believe that the mystic realm's supernatural powers will ALWAYS prevail over any human-use, inappropriate intent, given time.

-With new 'ownership' connected to apparent spiritual and quasi-spiritual organizations and earth's vibrational frequency increasing, one would've naturally hoped that the medicine wheel of the sacred land would now be gathering serious new momentum.
+Between the new "absentee stewards" connected to apparent spiritual and quasi-spiritual organizations and Earth's vibrational frequency increasing, one would've naturally hoped the once-majestic medicine wheel of the sacred land would now be gathering serious new momentum.

-That instead it's regressing further away under self-interested, private-minded intent doesn't mean it can't bounce back in the future.
+That instead it's been regressing even further away under self-interested, private-minded intent, doesn't mean it can't bounce back in the future.

-One to be enjoyed by all on mindful paths, as land merrily resonates with the grand, albeit fitful, rebirth of our little blue ball whirling through space.
+One to be enjoyed by all on mindful paths, the land again merrily resonating with the grand (if fitful) rebirth of our little blue ball whirling through space.

 bottom of page